NEW: Florida's governor calls for day of prayer for unity

-But just as adamantly as the laws are decried, the National Rifle Association has stood by the measures it helped many states adopt.
+But just as adamantly as the laws are decried, the National Rifle Association has stood by the measure it helped many states adopt.

-“The attorney general fails to understand that self-defense is not a concept; it’s a fundamental human right,” said Chris W. Cox, executive director of the NRA’s Institute for Legislative Action.
+“The attorney general fails to understand that self-defense is not a concept, it’s a fundamental human right,” said Chris W. Cox, executive director of the National Rifle Association’s Institute for Legislative Action.
 “To send a message that legitimate self-defense is to blame is unconscionable.”